Setting up Hadoop integration

 Check each distribution-specific page for supported versions, special installation steps or restrictions.

-DSS does not provide support for custom-built Hadoop distributions.
+DSS does not provide support for custom-built or other Hadoop distributions.

 Software install